-

 18 U.S. Code Chapter 119 and 18 U.S. Code Chapter 121

-The Electronic Communications Privacy Act (ECPA) together with the Stored Communications Act (SCA), also known as the Wiretap Act, are privacy statutes.
+The Electronic Communications Privacy Act (ECPA) and the Stored Communications Act (SCA), also known as the Wiretap Act, are privacy statutes.

 Applicability: